 In most applications utilizing EOF, externally applied fields are sufficient small in order to justify neglecting electric heating (Joule heating) inside the fluid volume.
-Nevertheless, certain applications, such as High Voltage Capillary Electrophoresis (HV-CE), demand the consideration of this effect [2].
+Nevertheless, certain applications, such as High Voltage Capillary Electrophoresis (HV-CE) [2] or electrophoretic separation in polymer-based chips [3], demand the consideration of this effect.